pradeeparoulmoji/audio-security/README.md

 **model_import.py** is the piece of code to correctly import the model into the main script.\
 **features.extraction.py** is the piece of code that converts an audio file into a list of audio features\

-Thera are then some other minor scripts used to train our model and to mantain the whole project:\
+--There are then some other minor scripts used to train our model and to mantain the whole project:\
 **training_features_extraction.py** is a piece of code used to convert training audio files into a CSV file containing audio features from every file.\
 **clear_files** is a simple script to delete all the directories before executing the main function